 I did warn in the opening of the Politics Part that my conclusions there were the most likely to change (e.g. p.
 369).
 That was accurate prophecy.
 I have some more refined insights now even on the grounding of political theory.
 For example, there really is no objective difference between public sector and private: governments, like unions, are just another corporation, with their own bylaws and shareholding structure; and all the problems that plague the public sector plague the private sector as well, and vice versa, with no practical distinction in reality; and the solutions are likewise often the same.
 Much more could be said.
 But for now, just note I still agree this is the section where the most disagreement is possible; and I might no longer hold a position you find there.
 This was 2005, well over a decade ago.
 A lot has changed since then.

 (7) Plus a bunch of little things like when I say scientists call something “memes” I should instead say “some scientists” call it that (p.
-175); and when I talk about biological mutations, I should say most individual mutations are neutral, but of those that remain most are fatal (p.
+175); and when I talk about biological mutations, I should say most individual mutations make little difference, but of those that remain most are fatal (p.
 168); every time I write “Jehova” it should be spelled “Jehovah”; I should not say synesthesia is something you “suffer” from (p.
 156); in my discussion of the case Conley v.
 Nailor et al. I should have made it clearer who is Nailor and who else is who in the case description (p.
 109); also some URLs have moved or disappeared; I need to add several terms to the index that would be useful to be there.
 And so on.
 Little accuracies of wording like that could be improved throughout.
 I haven’t made a complete list.

 (8) If I decide instead to do a companion volume, updating these things in a shorter, more enjoyable summary, rather than a full revision (and thus continue to rely on the original edition for the bulk of arguments), the only thing that would leave is the updating of the bibliographies.
 I might offer that as an appendix; but regardless, the internet has changed enormously since 2005, and I think I might instead put in a section where I explain how to research each topic on your own: using Amazon, Wikipedia, and Google Scholar, and online encyclopedias, for example (like Stanford and IEP; and TalkOrigins Archive and RationalWiki) to look for the latest summaries of the science, philosophy, and history of each point, and vet them (e.g. if peer-reviewed arguments remain on both sides, which one is using more fallacies and less accurate descriptions of the facts and arguments; which one has the wider support of its field because it actually is better founded on the evidence; etc.), and assess to what extent the foundations of my position have not changed (but really, IMO, have been shored up).